kuzmafloyd/EON/_projects/opia-dining.md

 ---
 layout: project
-title: Opia Dining
+title: Opia Bali Restaurant
 description: >-
-  Opia Dining, a stunning cliff-top restaurant and wedding venue in Jimbaran invited Sam (@samisfierce) and I to capture some lifestyle photography and showcase everything it has to offer.
+  Opia Bali Restaurant, a stunning cliff-top restaurant and wedding venue in Jimbaran invited Sam (@samisfierce) and I to capture some lifestyle photography and showcase everything it has to offer.
 number: 6
 image1_path: /images/opia-dining/eonport-42729.jpg
 image2_path: /images/opia-dining/eonport-42782.jpg